elunna/nerfhack-changelog/README.md

 * centaurs will keep their distance from the player naturally (xnh)
 * couatls get sleep and shock resistance (Fourk)
 * couatls get a stunning gaze and can generate invisible
-* Deep ones and deeper ones also have thick skin.
+* deep ones and deeper ones also have thick skin.
+* disenchanters can appear in the main dungeon
 * dragons, nagas, and golems don't balk at approaching as much.
 * all elementals resist sickness
 * elf-lords get 9AC, elvenkings get 8AC (K-Mod)